AdamSobieski/Argumentation/Documents/Components.md

 > [!TIP]
 >
-> Perhaps, resembling XML schemas, one could utilize attributes to indicate the locations of RML mappings.
+> Resembling XML schemas, one could utilize attributes to indicate the locations of RML mappings.
 >
 > ```xml
 > <argument xmlns="..."